klanchman/ryuusei-website/content/privacy-policy.md

 and is only transmitted to AniList.co for the purposes of authenticating requests.
 If you ever wish to revoke a token granted to the App, you can do so on [the Apps page of your AniList settings](https://anilist.co/settings/apps).

-If the app crashes, your device may send a crash report to Apple for use by the developer to analyze and fix bugs.
+If the App crashes, your device may send a crash report to Apple for use by the developer to analyze and fix bugs.
-Crash reports may contain information such as what action you were trying to take when the app crashed.
+Crash reports may contain information such as what action you were trying to take when the App crashed.

-By using this app, you agree to AniList.co's [privacy policy and terms of use](https://anilist.co/terms).
+By using the App, you agree to AniList.co's [privacy policy and terms of use](https://anilist.co/terms).

 ## This Website